pure-english/pure-english.github.io/docs/writs/bible/index.md

     * *Hanged* is still used in the sense of *killing someone by hanging*
 * *with* in the sense of "together with" uses *mid* instead. *with* in the sense of "against" is used.
+* Choose words based on the following order:
+    1. An already existing Germanic word/phrase that is readily apparent
+    2. An English word with an expanded meaning
+    3. A new readily apparent compound word
+    4. A revived obsolete New English word
+    5. A revived Middle English word
+    6. A revived Old English word
+    7. Old English words from other sources, such as Latin
+    8. Anything else

 *[hing]: hung
 *[hangen]: hung